 Step 4: Start the second row by choosing a piece of a different length than the first one.
 Add glue if necessary.
 Gently tap the piece with the tapping block so that the tongue and groove fit snugly.
 Then, staple the piece if you are using a nailer.
 Continue with this method row by row throughout the room.

 Step 5: The most challenging part of the installation process is trimming pieces to fit around floor vents, pipes and through door jambs.
-Take time to measure twice and perhaps you will need to cut only once.
-You can use a jigsaw and coping saw for these cuts.
+Take time to measure twice, and perhaps you will need to cut only once.
+You can use a jigsaw and cope saw for these cuts.

 Step 6: When you get to the far side of the room, you will have the same issue you started with.
 Here, your nailer would not fit and so you will have to drill pilot holes and blind nail the boards using a nail set.

 Once the floor field is in place, replace the old trim or add new trim along with thresholds to complete the project.